-Steamed Live Crab with Garlic Noodles Recipe Ingredients:
+Steamed Dungeness Crab with Garlic Noodles Recipe

-- 1/4 cup soy sauce (we prefer kikkoman)
+- 1/4 cup soy sauce we prefer kikkoman

-- 2 teaspoons fish sauce (if omitting replace with soy sauce)
+- 2 teaspoons fish sauce if omitting replace with soy sauce

 - 2 tablespoons shaoxing cooking wine